Home Iceland Regions Reykjanes Thrihnukagigur – The Only Volcano in the World You Can Descend into by Elevator! – Iceland

 Why is it Worth Visiting Thrihnukagigur?

-2. Incredible colors and rock formations
+2. Extraordinary colours and rock formations

 3. Safety and accessibility